 Darcy works across WEC’s program areas to pass and defend environmental laws and secure public funding for essential programs and projects.
 Darcy has more than a decade of experience in environmental law and policy issues including land and water conservation, renewable energy development, water law, toxic pollution cleanup and prevention, salmon and steelhead recovery, and budgeting.
 She also has experience managing high-profile election campaigns in several states and worked with the AFL-CIO to create an affiliate organization for non-union households.
 Darcy has a bachelor’s degree from the University of Connecticut and a J.D. from Seattle University School of Law.
 When she is not in the office, Darcy is usually having fun with her family by gardening, whitewater rafting, hiking, camping, and cheering on the Sounders and the Green Bay Packers.

 Sean Pender worked at WEC for the first time from 1997-2000, when he was the Office Manager/Development Associate.
 Starting in 2001, he worked at an organization that provided technology consulting services to nonprofit conservation groups.
 Over the course of his decade there, he mostly did administrative and HR tasks, with healthy dollops of IT support, fundraising support, Salesforce administration and proofreading thrown in.
 Starting in January 2013, he’s back for another round, excited to be working as the Administrative Director for WEC and WCV.
-Sean has a degree in Political Science from Western Washington University and in his spare time he enjoys riding his bikes, reading non-fiction, and yelling at the TV during soccer games along with his wife.
-But their daughter hates soccer so she has begun the process of believing that her parents are crazy.
+Sean has a degree in Political Science from Western Washington University and in his spare time he enjoys riding his bikes, reading non-fiction, and spending time with his daughter.

-Rebecca directs the climate and fossil fuel program at WEC and manages the broad coalition fighting oil infrastructure through the Stand Up To Oil campaign, which has stopped oil terminals across Washington and Oregon.
-Rebecca deeply enjoys working with tribal nations, rural communities, labor, elected officials, and across the environmental community to protect our region for all.
+Rebecca joined WEC in 2013 and has more than a decade of experience in environmental policy and advocacy.
+At WEC, Rebecca directs the climate and fossil fuel program and manages the broad coalition fighting oil infrastructure through the Stand Up To Oil campaign, which has stopped oil terminals across Washington and Oregon.
+Before joining WEC, Rebecca worked for several years in salmon recovery at the Puget Sound Partnership and Shared Strategy and before that did environmental permitting and compliance at the Department of Ecology.
 She has a duel master’s degree from the University of Washington in Urban Planning and in Public Administration.
 When she isn’t fighting the oil industry, Rebecca enjoys exploring our waterways and mountains with her daughter and husband.

 Sameer joined WEC in 2014 to work on coalition building and policy development to advance WEC’s climate and clean energy objectives.
 Prior to joining WEC, Sameer worked in a wide variety of government, election, and advocacy roles.
 His work experience spans various positions on the Hill and the Washington State Legislature, multiple Presidential and Congressional campaigns, and numerous internships at energy and environmental entities, including the Alliance to Save Energy, the American Wind Energy Association, the U.S. Green Building Council, and the White House Council on Environmental Quality.
 He holds a B.A. from Washington State University and an M.P.A. from the University of Washington.
 In his free time, Sameer enjoys reading, power napping, jogging, writing environmental poetry, drinking coffee, meditating, and simply soaking in the view of Seattle’s beautiful environment.